 Few things can stress a relationship like the issue of money – from how to divvy up bills, to whether or not to share a bank account, to budgeting and how (and how much) to save and invest for the future can all present tense discussions.
 But they are essential discussions to have in order to ensure financial wellness for each of you as well as a healthy relationship.

-As unmarried partners, you need to decide whether to handle your finances separately, together, or in some combination.
+As unmarried partners, you need to decide whether to handle your nances separately, together, or in some combination.
 Whatever you decide, there are several important things to consider.

 It’s also important to think about long term finances, particularly retirement.
 Will you plan for retirement separately or as a couple?
 Remember that unmarried couples lack certain benefits available to married couples, such as social security benefits and defined benefit pension plans, so you should consider creating your own separate safety net when it comes to retirement.
 Another option is to designate your partner as the beneficiary of your qualified retirement plan.

 Merging Your Money When You Marry

 Getting married is exciting, but it brings more financial planning questions into the mix.
 Planning carefully and communicating clearly are important, because the financial decisions that you make now can have a lasting impact on your future.

 The first step is to discuss your financial goals.
 Start by making a list of your short-term and long-term goals.
 Next, you should prepare a budget that lists all of your income and expenses over a certain time period.
 You can designate one spouse to be in charge of managing the budget, or you can take turns keeping records and paying the bills.

 At some point, you and your spouse will have to decide whether to combine your bank accounts or keep them separate.
 If you're thinking about adding your name to your spouse's credit card accounts, think again.
 When you and your spouse have joint credit, both of you will become responsible for 100 percent of the credit card debt.
 And if one of you has poor credit, it will negatively impact the credit rating of the other.